buley/personal/src/content/learning.md

 5. Integrate across domains for innovation
 6. Refine through teaching and execution

-I don't learn to know—I learn to **do, to build, to solve, and to lead.** Every piece of knowledge must serve my larger strategic objectives.
+I don't learn to know--I learn to **do, to build, to solve, and to lead.** Every piece of knowledge must serve my larger strategic objectives.